zendeskgarden/react-components/packages/dropdowns/README.md

 ### Server Side Rendering

 If you are using server side rendering you may need to [configure specific Downshift settings](https://github.com/downshift-js/downshift#resetidcounter).
 This package re-exports the Downshift `resetIdCounter` utility.
-It allows reseting the internal id counter which is used to generate unique ids for Downshift.
+It allows resetting the internal id counter which is used to generate unique ids for Downshift.